THINKLab2020/carekit-hyperprotect-lab/docs/1_accounts.md

 1. Apple ID //TODO

 2. IBM Cloud Account //TODO
-* Log into the IBM Cloud dashboard (https://cloud.ibm.com)
+* Log into the IBM Cloud dashboard using the following URL: (https://cloud.ibm.com)
 	* An IBM Cloud account is required for authentication
 	* If creating an IBM Cloud account is required, navigate to the registration page and fill out all required fields.
 		* https://cloud.ibm.com/registration